 Within the UK GAAP annual accounts, property held other than for own use is valued at fair market value while property held for own use is valued at fair market value less accumulated depreciation.
-The latest valuation was performed as part of the year-end process for 31 December 2017 for AEL and 31 December 2015 for Car Care Plan Ltd.
+The latest valuation was performed as part of the year end process for 31 December 2018.

-An independent, professionally qualified valuer who has applied a traditional income capitalisation method, having regard to appropriate yields to the various income streams, performs the valuation.
+Valuations are performed by an independent, professionally qualified valuer who has applied a traditional income capitalisation method, having regard to appropriate yields to the various income streams.